duckdb/duckdb-web/docs/api/python/data_ingestion.md

 `uuid.UUID` -> `UUID`

 #### `datetime.datetime`
-For datetimes we will check `pandas.isnat` if it's available and return `NULL` if it returns true.
+For `datetime` we will check `pandas.isnull` if it's available and return `NULL` if it returns true.
 We also support `+inf` and `-inf` conversions.
 If the `datetime` has tzinfo, we will use `TIMESTAMPTZ`, otherwise it becomes `TIMESTAMP`.